 As dads, we want to do for our children.
-While helping our kids is certainly necessary, teaching them how to gradually do more for themselves is a major parenting goal, too.
-Helping your toddler learn to perform some simple tasks for herself can increase her confidence and independence and be a big help to you in the course of a busy day.
+Helping our kids is certainly necessary.
+But we need to teach them gradually how to do more for themselves too.
+Learning to perform some simple tasks for themselves can increase their confidence and independence.
+It can also be a big help to you in the course of a busy day.
 Here are 4 things kids can do on their own.If your children are old enough to physically pull a toy out of the bin, they can be taught to put it back.

-1. Picking up toys.
+1. They can pick up their toys.

-2. Dad’s helper.
+2. They can be Dad’s helper.

-3. Setting and clearing the table.
+3. They can set and clear the table.

-This is especially do-able if your little one sleeps in a toddler bed that she can easily reach across.
+This is especially doable if your little one sleeps in a toddler bed she can easily reach across.
 Again, perfection is not the goal here—don’t worry about military corners.
 The idea is just to train your child that tidying the bedroom is her task, and that she can do it.